Please screenshot this page and send it to info@mim-essay.com

 For such purposes that would require you to stay longer than 90 days in France, you’ll need to apply for a long-stay national visa.

-However, whatever be the exact duration of your planned stay, the span of your long-stay visa must be between three months and one year.
-And if you wish to extend your stay ahead of the period of validity of your visa, you would be required to apply for a residence permit at a prefecture.
+However, whatever the exact duration of your planned stay, the span of your long-stay visa must be between three months and one year.
+If you wish to extend your stay before the period of validity of your visa, you would be required to apply for a residence permit at a prefecture.

-Further, the long-stay visa in France is split under the following categories:
+Further, the long-stay visa in France is split into the following categories:

 • Stay for an extended period for tourist or personal reasons;